dernorberto/dernorberto.github.io/Quiche Lorraine.md

 ## Details

 * source: "Tartes, quiches, pizzas" (ISBN 978-2-84831-121-0);
-* opinion: very easy and very yummy;
+* opinion: very easy and delicious;
-* hints:
-  * fry peas, carrots and/or mushrooms together with the bacon bits;
+* Tip: stir-fry peas, carrots and/or mushrooms together with the bacon bits;

 ## Ingredients